HOME WoW Classes Mythic+ Class Tier List

 Blood Death Knight

-Thank you for reading our Mythic+ Class Tier List.
+Thank you for reading our Mythic+ Class Tier List for Patch 11.2.7.
 We are going to change and keep it up to date according to things going in the game.
-Meta is always changing, don’t get upset if your main character is not in the S+ tier, as it may be changed in future patches.
+Meta is always changing, don’t get upset if your main character is not in the S-tier, as it may be changed in future patches.
+And don’t forget that we always recommend you to play whatever spec you like and just enjoy the process.
 Keep in touch and come back later to check the changes!
-Check out our Mythic+ Boosting Services!